stkim1988/IndoorVehiclePositioning/README.md

 ---
 ### Video results
-Note that the color results (perspective/orthographic bird's eye view) in videos are for visualization purposed to aid understanding, only a binary segmentation map is used overall stages of proposed system. <br />
+Note that the color results (perspective/orthographic bird's eye view) in the videos below are for visualization purposed to aid understanding, and only a binary segmentation map is used overall stages of the proposed system. <br />

 #### 1. 1:18 Testbed
 Below are demo videos of our indoor vehicle localization results in 1:18 scaled testbed.